-- The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 14 September 2020, one day ahead of the statutory deadline. - The Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - The quality of the draft statements presented for audit on 29 June 2020 was generally good. - Several changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in September 2020. - In addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+- The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 5 November 2020, 25 days ahead of the statutory deadline. - The Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - The quality of the draft statements presented for audit on 3 June 2020 was generally good. - A number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in October 2020. - In addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
 Our work to date has not identified any significant issues. - The Auditor General issued the certificate confirming that the audit of accounts for 2019-20 has been completed. - Key facts and figures from the 2019-20 financial statements can be accessed here.

-Well-being of Future Generations Examination - Increase the availability of rented and affordable homes (October 2019)
+Well-being of Future Generations Examination - Delivering Care Services with Five Area Teams (January 2020)

-The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to increase the availability of rented and affordable homes.
-We concluded that, the Council is applying the sustainable development principle in providing additional affordable housing.
+The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to Delivering Care Services with Five Area Teams.
+We concluded that the Five Area Teams' aim naturally aligns with the sustainable development principle, but by embedding the five ways of working within the Council's Ffordd Gwynedd approach, it could take fuller advantage of the opportunities offered by the Well-being of Future Generations (Wales) Act.
 The report can be viewed here.